dragon-realms/dr-lich/README.md

-# Instructions for combining Lich+Geni
+# Instructions for combining Lich with Genie & Frostbite FE

 ## General Instructions
 basic steps are as follows, you need a working lich install https://lichproject.org/download.html#win_storm_wiz_lich